Updated on January 4th, 2025 Posted In: Garden Trends & Design

 Pay attention to detail in small gardens.

-I love these rusted nails and wires set into the wall to support the climbers.
+I love these rusted nails and wires set into the wall to support climbers or vines.
 Amanda’s house is Georgian, so touches like this give the garden a feeling of having been there for years.

 Another tip from Amanda is to remember the garden when you’re having any work done in the house.
 She had her kitchen renovated, which would have been the ideal time to run an automatic irrigation system out into the courtyard.
 ‘But I did the garden after the house, by which time the kitchen floor had been laid over the piping, and it really wasn’t feasible to take it up again.’